amirhallaji/amirhallaji/README.md

 I'm Amir.

-I earned my Bachelor's degree in Computer Engineering from Shahid Beheshti University, where I am currently pursuing a Master's degree in Artificial Intelligence.
-My studies focus on deep learning, bioinformatics, and natural language processing.
+I earned my Bachelor’s degree in Computer Engineering from Shahid Beheshti University, where I also completed a Master’s degree in Artificial Intelligence.
+My studies focused on deep learning, bioinformatics, and natural language processing.

 I work as a Backend Developer at Snapp, focusing on developing scalable software solutions.
 My role involves designing robust systems, optimizing code, and integrating APIs for the Pricing team.